 Best Loudoun Photograph

-Entries in the Photojournalism, Historic American Building, and Best Loudoun Photograph categories must represent the scene without addition or removal of any details.
+Entries in the Photojournalism and Best Loudoun Photograph categories must represent the scene without addition or removal of any details.

 A $500 cash award is given by Leesburg Today for Best Loudoun Photograph, which may be in black and white or color and must have been taken in the past two years, and be a minimum of 8” x 10.”
 Entries must indicate the location of the image portrayed.
 Entries from previous contests will not be accepted.
-The winning entry becomes the property of Leesburg Today; the entrant reserves reproduction rights and may provide a substitute frame.
+The winning entry becomes the property of Leesburg Today and will be on permanent Loan to the Waterford Foundation, Inc.; the entrant reserves reproduction rights and may provide a substitute frame.

 How to Enter

-Two photographs may be entered for judging; three, if one is in the Best Loudoun Photograph category.
+One photograph may be entered for judging; tw0, if one is in the Best Loudoun Photograph category.
 Entries must be labeled to be hung in the correct category.
 All photographs submitted for judging must be framed, with screw eyes and wires (no sawtooth hangers).
 Names or signatures on photographs must be covered; masking tape is acceptable.

-The entry fee is $15 for one entry or $30 for two; there is no additional fee for a third entry for the Best Loudoun Photograph category.
-Each photographer will receive one 3-day Exhibitor Ticket to the Waterford Fair.
+The entry fee is $20 for one entry or $25 for two (with one of these being for Best Loudoun category).
+Each photographer will receive a one-day ticket to the Waterford Fair.

 A 25% commission is charged on all work sold.
 At the exhibitor’s request, work submitted for judging may be withheld from sale.
-Photographers entering the judged exhibit may provide additional work for sale, including matted prints and a limited number of framed photographs.
-Display units must be provided by the exhibitor for matted prints.
+Because of space limitations, ladditional work for sale is limited to matted work and/or note cards.
+Please do not bring framed work other than works submitted for judging.

 Delivery and Removal